Auto 4: Auto versus Mobility … Box vs Triangle

 Auto or mobility?
 Isn’t it the same?
 Meriam-Webster defines an automobile as “a usually four-wheeled […] vehicle designed for passenger transportation” (Merriam-Webster, link) and mobility broadly as “the capacity to move” (Merriam-Webster, link).
 The Los Angeles Auto Show calls its annual conference event AutoMobility (link).
 As it is located in the largest car-buying market in the U.S. they probably know something about it.
 Why would it matter anyway?
 Isn’t it all about getting from point A to point B?
 Well, for investors and management it matters.
 For them, it is about running a business right.
 For example, if mobility were to require different skill sets than automotive, then it would matter for employees and MBA graduates, too.
 So, let’s take a closer look.

-This piece is the fourth installment of our “Auto” series.
-Previous articles include:
+This article is the fourth instalment of our “Auto” series.
+Previous episodes include:

 - Auto 1: Digital Service Shift and 7 Gaps (link)

 - Auto 2: Power Shift to Data (link)